letendrt/Chronological-File-Request-Pull/README.md

 2) Fetch your API token.
 Replace the placeholder in the script on line 23.

 <kbd><img width="654" height="167" alt="image" src="https://github.com/user-attachments/assets/309141fe-5984-4bc5-8520-ce27ba135381" /></kbd>

+3) Run script to create CSV sheet.
+Recommended to load it in excel using txt/csv data import functionalities to avoid character diacritics issues.